albertoparenti/albertoparenti/README.md

 - 📝 Currently on my first year of a **Master in Data Science and Advanced Analytics** at NOVA IMS, Portugal
 - 👨‍💻 The repositories available were developed during my Master Degree.
 Here you can find proposals of solutions to Data Science problems.
+- 📝 I'm developing my thesis by extracting geo-tagged Twitter data to analyze the propagation of social events in this platform and how connected is the European continent in these topics.

 <h3 align="left">Connect with me:</h3>
 <p align="left">